ear2earGrin/ear2earGrin/README.md

-- 👋 Hi, I’m @ear2earGrin
+- 👋 Hi, I’m Marin Donkov
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... blockchain law and IT law
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... new things everytday :)
 - 💞️ I’m looking to collaborate on ... blockchain projects - legal
 - 📫 How to reach me ... yardlawfirm@gmail.com